 - Obtained prohibited transaction from the US Department of Labor to allow shareholders of a closely-held company to purchase company stock from the IRA of their late father.

 - Obtaining prohibited transaction exemption from the US Department of Labor to allow a plan sponsor to purchase real estate from the assumed plan of an acquired company after determining this would be in the best interest of participants.

-We have extraordinary experience in dealing with employee benefits and executive compensation during a transaction.
-Transactional attorneys understand that due diligence scrutiny exceeds what would be found in a government audit.
+The Firm has extraordinary experience in dealing with employee benefits and executive compensation during a transaction.
+Transactional attorneys understand that due diligence scrutiny exceeds what is found in a government audit.
 Simple “mistakes” may assume outsized importance as parties negotiate for price and terms, particularly where the nature and magnitude of liability flowing from a mistake is not clearly understood.
-Our clients with active acquisition programs call us in for the due diligence process and transition of acquired employees to the buyer’s plans.
+The Firm’s clients with active acquisition programs look to the Firm in the due diligence process and transition of acquired employees to the buyer’s plans.

-It is gratifying that accomplished attorneys call us in to assist with their client transactions.
-We do not compete with them for the relationships, and solely do what we do best: advise on employee benefits and executive compensation.
+It is gratifying that accomplished attorneys seek out the Firm to assist with their client transactions.
+Chimento & Webb does not compete with them for the relationships, and focuses instead on what it does best: providing advice on employee benefits and executive compensation.

 - Assistance to well-known client in its active acquisition program, including most recently that of a public company for $134 Million.
 Engagement included analysis of executive compensation, §280G calculations, §409A analysis, and transition of employees from a §401(k)-only program to a program that includes a defined benefit plan in addition to 401(k).